Lightning-AI/pytorch-lightning/docs/source-fabric/index.rst

       .. image:: https://pl-bolts-doc-images.s3.us-east-2.amazonaws.com/mov.gif
          :alt: Animation showing how to convert standard training code to Lightning
    :right:
-      Fabric is the fast and lightweight way to scale PyTorch models without boilerplate code.

-        - Easily switch from running on CPU to GPU (Apple Silicon, CUDA, ...), TPU, multi-GPU or even multi-node training
+      Fabric is the fast and lightweight way to scale PyTorch models without boilerplate code which allows you to easily switch from running on CPU to GPU (Apple Silicon, CUDA, ...), TPU, multi-GPU or even multi-node training.
-        - State-of-the-art distributed training strategies (DDP, FSDP, DeepSpeed) and mixed precision out of the box
+      You can also leverage State-of-the-art distributed training strategies (DDP, FSDP, DeepSpeed) and mixed precision out of the box.
-        - Handles all the boilerplate device logic for you
-        - Brings useful tools to help you build a trainer (callbacks, logging, checkpoints, ...)
-        - Designed with multi-billion parameter models in mind

 .. raw:: html